 Talent Project Market

 Time to talk business.
-The producers of ten feature-length projects are invited to meet co-producers and financiers amid the bustle of the Berlinale Co-Production Market.
+The producers of up to ten feature-length projects are invited to meet co-producers and financiers amid the bustle of the Berlinale Co-Production Market.
 Participants benefit from guidance provided by established industry mentors and learn to position their projects within the international production landscape in preparation for numerous tailored one-on-one meetings.

 Who can apply?